ACruzana/CYA_Game_MS2/README.md

 >Note: as no modules (import/export) are being used for this project but diverse .js files are implied, a file called *.jshintrc* was created to reduce some errors called by the JShint built in on Brackets.io.
 Even with this fix, some redeclaration warnings are shown yet.

-**Global Display:** tests were made on browsers, tablets and phones ensuring that responsiveness of the WebApp on every screen size.
+**Global Display:** tests were made on browsers (Chrome, Edge, Firefox), tablets and phones ensuring that responsiveness of the WebApp on every screen size.
+Some examples of portable devices used by me or testers involved were:

+ * Huawei Mate 9 Lite, Huawei GR5 2017
+ * Apple iPhone 11
+ * Apple iPhone 8
+ * Samsung Galaxy A50
+ * BQ Aquaris M10 Ubuntu Edition
+ * Microsoft Surface 2

 **Game Screen:** display of every single scene of the different story arcs needed to be tested so I counted with the help of some Beta-testers.
 >Note: history of the errors can be seen on [*Phase 1*](/assets/tests/Phase1.png), [*Phase 2*](/assets/tests/Phase2.png), [*Phase 3*](/assets/tests/Phase3.png).